 In 3GPP TS 28.533, section 4.6, it states "The management data analytics utilize the network management data collected from the network (including e.g. service, slicing and/or network functions related data) and make the corresponding analytics based on the collected information.
 The information provided by PM analytics can be used to optimize network performance, and the information provided by FM analytics can be used to predict and prevent failures of the network".
 Security benefits like more efficient security detection and higher protection can also be achieved in a similar way by utilizing security data collected from the network.

-SA3 has agreed that security events are to be configured in the Network Function and will be delivered, securely, from the NF to a Security collecting entity.
+SA3 has agreed that security events are to be configured in the Network Function and will be delivered, securely, to a Security collecting entity.
 In addition, the following security events or incidents have been agreed by SA3 (SP-250876):

 1) authentication and authorization failure event;